 A well-functioning mobility system is essential for the economic health of the EU and the prosperity of its businesses and citizens.
-Being able to move goods and people across the EU is crucial for the success of the internal market.
+Being able to move goods and people around the EU is crucial for the success of the internal market.
 The challenges for EU mobility policy involve linking up different forms of transport ranging from air to rail, road and waterways.
-At the same time, the EU needs to make progress in decarbonizing transport so that it makes its contribution to tackling climate change while improving the quality of life in cities.
+At the same time, the EU needs to make progress in decarbonizing transport so that it makes a contribution to tackling climate change while improving the quality of urban life.

-In this transition year, POLITICO brings its third annual Connected Mobility Summit to Amsterdam, the mobility lab of Europe.
-From self-driving buses to autonomous boats, the city is very enthusiastic about mobility technology.
+In this political transition year, POLITICO brought its third annual Connected Mobility Summit to Amsterdam, Europe’s mobility lab.
+From self-driving buses to autonomous boats, the Dutch capital is very enthusiastic about mobility technology.

-Join us on October 8 in the Dutch capital and meet policymakers, regulators, disruptors and experts, cross-cutting sectors including mobility, energy and technology for a day of dynamic and interactive programming with interview, panel discussions and breakout sessions.
-Our POLITICO’s journalists will address the following questions:
+This high-lelve event brought together policymakers, regulators, disruptors and experts, for a program that cut across sectors including mobility, energy and technology for a day of dynamic and interactive programming with interviews, panel discussions and breakout sessions.
+Our POLITICO journalists addressed the following questions:

-- How mobility, connectivity and sustainability interact with each other?
+- How do mobility, connectivity and sustainability interact with each other?

-- Does Europe have the right mobility framework in place to meet the Paris goals?
+- Does Europe have the right mobility framework in place to meet the goals of the Paris climate agreement?

-- Is European industry able to compete in energy technology with the U.S. and China?
+- Is the European industry able to compete in energy technology with the U.S. and China?

-- How can manufacturers and recyclers deal with worn out batteries?
+- Electrifying mobility creates e-waste issues: how can manufacturers and recyclers deal with worn- out batteries?

 - How can consumers afford the costs of the mobility of tomorrow?

-- What needs to be done to integrate bicycles, urban transport, railways, airports and cars?
+- What needs to be done to create a seamless modern mobility system, integrating bicycles, urban transport, railways, aviation and cars?